National Sports Center: NSC Stadium

 The NSC Stadium has a large grandstand along the west sideline of the field and smaller grandstands on the opposite sideline and on either end.
 The United States women's national soccer team has played four home matches at the NSC, including international matches against Canada, Australia, Norway and Sweden.
 Mia Hamm scored her 150th international goal at the NSC in a 3–0 victory over Australia in 2004.
 The NSC has also hosted men's U.S. national team U-17 and U-20 matches.
 The largest crowd in NSC history was for a 2001 women's soccer match between the United States and Canada, when 15,615 fans watched a 1–0 U.S. victory.
 The playing field is 118x75 yards.

 The NSC played host to the now-defunct Minnesota Thunder of the USL First Division.
 The stadium served as the Thunder's home from 1990 to 2003 and from May 24, 2008, until the end of the 2009 season when the team folded.

 For the 2010 season the NSC Minnesota Stars (now Minnesota United FC) were founded to replace the Minnesota Thunder in the North American Soccer League, and the Stars played their home games at the stadium.
 The Stars were the champions of the inaugural season of the re-instituted North American Soccer League.
 Minnesota United FC used the stadium as their home ground until they moved to TCF Bank Stadium after joining Major League Soccer in 2017.

-The NSC has hosted KTIS-FM's Joyful Noise Family Fest every year of its existence until 2022 when the festival was put on a indefinite hiatus.
+The NSC has hosted KTIS-FM's Joyful Noise Family Fest every year of its existence until 2022 when the festival was put on an indefinite hiatus.

+Schwan Super Rink

+The Super Rink is a 300000 sqft ice rink facility that features eight sheets of ice and is the largest ice arena complex in the world.

+The Super Rink was constructed in two stages at a total cost of $21 million, with funding of just $1 million from State of Minnesota grants.
+The remainder of the funding came from the partner organizations, and revenue from ice rentals covers the annual construction bond obligation.

+The facility was a combined project of the NSC, Minnesota Amateur Sports Commission (MASC), the Herb Brooks Foundation, Bethel University, and eleven local hockey organizations (Arden Hills, Blaine, Centerville, Circle Pines, Forest Lake, Coon Rapids, Centennial, Lino Lakes, Mounds View, New Brighton, and Shoreview).
+Ramsey County and Anoka County also helped in funding.
+The Super Rink has not received any additional funding since its construction; it is completely self-sufficient through private ice rentals and in-house programs.

+The original facility, constructed by Shingobee Builders, opened in 1998 and included four Olympic-regulation-sized (100 × 200 ft) ice sheets: